Looking for some easy ways to live a more eco friendly lifestyle?

 In the kitchen

 8. For dishes, I personally love this natural loofah dish sponge.
-They're great for cleaning and they're compostable!
+They're great for cleaning dishes and even household cleaning.

 9. For tougher scrubbing on skillets and pans, I use these bamboo dish brushes and they work amazing!

 10. Swap out plastic wrap and use beeswax food wrap instead.
 They are washable and reusable so you can use again and again.
 And they're made with sustainably harvested beeswax.

 11. Use silicone reusable ziplock bags instead of the plastic one time use.